 Although famed in Western culture as a repentant prostitute, and sometimes in popular imagination considered Jesus’ lover or even his wife, Mary Magdalene, as she appears in the New Testament, is none of these.

-In order to understand Mary, as she’s come to be known, I think it’s helpful if we begin with the Gospel portrait and try to determine, at least at the beginning, what we can know of this historical woman, Mary of Magdala.
-We’ve already talked about the meaning of the name Mary in our discussion about the Virgin Mary: the idea that Mary might be associated with Moses’ sister Miriam (a leader of the people) or associated with Herod the Great’s Hasmonean wife, Mariamne.
-Perhaps like the Virgin Mary, perhaps like Mary of Mary and Martha, Mary of Magdala was also anticipating the return of Jewish rule, a Hasmonean kingdom, or even the coming of the Kingdom of God.
+To understand Mary, as she’s come to be known, it’s helpful if we begin with the Gospel portrait and try to determine, from the beginning, what we can know of this historical woman, Mary of Magdala.
+The name Mary itself as related to the Virgin Mary has ties associated with Moses’ sister Miriam (a leader of the people) or may be associated with Herod the Great’s Hasmonean wife, Mariamne.
+Perhaps like the Virgin Mary, perhaps like the Mary of Mary and Martha, Mary of Magdala was also anticipating the return of Jewish rule, a Hasmonean kingdom, or even the coming of the Kingdom of God.

-In terms of her second name, Magdalene, or Magdala, we actually do know a little bit.
-We know from several sources about the location of the city of Magdala.
-It’s on the western shore of the Sea of Galilee.
+In terms of her second name, Magdalene, or Magdala, we actually know a little bit.
+We know from several sources the location of the city of Magdala—located on the western shore of the Sea of Galilee.

 This is a transcript from the video series Great Figures of the New Testament.
 Watch it now, on The Great Courses.